 \section{Conclusion}

-This paper presents a Two-Stage Distributionally Robust Model Predictive Control framework that achieves adaptive constraint tightening against disturbances with unknown time-varying statistics by embedding violation penalties into a second-stage optimization problem.
+This paper presents a TSDR-MPC framework that achieves adaptive constraint tightening against disturbances with unknown time-varying moments by embedding violation penalties into a second-stage optimization problem.
 Leveraging the Wasserstein ambiguity set and duality, the problem is rendered tractable and solved via a finitely convergent cutting-plane algorithm suitable for real-time implementation.
-Simulation results validate the framework's core advantages: near-deterministic behavior under zero-mean low-variance disturbances; effective bias counteraction under non-zero means; and maintained stability and controlled violations under large covariance.
-These outcomes demonstrate TSDR-MPC's ability to autonomously adjust conservatism based on prevailing uncertainty, confirming its efficacy in balancing robustness and performance against unknown time-varying disturbances.
+Simulation results validate TSDR-MPC's ability to autonomously adjust conservatism based on sampled disturbances, confirming its efficacy in balancing robustness and performance against unknown time-varying disturbances.